TomasHubelbauer/net-ecosystem-review/README.md

 notes in prose but also have them show up in the web app.

 ### Display another chart which is not total but a change record-to-record

-### Make name links GitHub links

-Display an anchor icon on hover for the # link for both the name and the number instead.